mcbloch/procedural-generation-of-supply-chain-networks/README.md

 for a game like Factorio.
 An overview of the involved steps and concepts showed quickly that the scope had to be narrowed down.

-The scope narrowed to the generation of paths (in Factorio belts) given a set of start and end locations for each path.
+The scope narrowed to the generation of paths ('belts' in Factorio) given a set of start and end locations for each path.
 The algorithm for this is based on the paper linked above<sup>[1]</sup>.

 ## First PoC